Self-hosted agents - closed beta

 agent start \ --endpoint <org>.semaphoreci.com \ --token "..." \ --files /tmp/host/file1:/tmp/container/file1,/tmp/host/file2:/tmp/container/file2

-When using the configuration file, it expects an array of strings using the same format above:
+When using the configuration file, it expects an array of strings using the same format as above:

 # config.yaml endpoint: "..." token: "..." files: - /tmp/host/file1:/tmp/container/file1 - /tmp/host/file2:/tmp/container/file2

-This is another way of exposing secrets to your jobs from the agent, instead of using Semaphore secrets.
+This is another way of exposing secrets to your jobs via an agent, instead of using Semaphore secrets.

 By default, if files given to

---files are not found in the host, they are not injected into the docker container, and the job will proceed to be executed.
+--files are not found in the host, they are not injected into the docker container and the job will be executed as normal.
 If you want to fail the job instead, set

 fail-on-missing-files to true.

-By default, the agent does not disconnect from Semaphore and shuts down after completing a job.
-If you want to do that instead, set
+By default, an agent does not disconnect from Semaphore and shut down after completing a job.
+If you want to disconnect from Semaphore instead, set

 disconnect-after-job to true.

-By default, nothing fancy is executed when the agent shuts down.
-This parameter accepts a path to a bash script in the host to be executed once that happens.
-It can be useful to perform cleaning up operations (pushing the agent logs to some external storage, shutting down the machine).
+By default, nothing else is executed when the agent shuts down.
+This parameter accepts a path to a bash script in the host to be executed when an agent shuts down.
+This can be useful to perform clean-up operations (e.g. pushing the agent's logs to external storage or shutting down the machine).

 It can also be useful when used in conjunction with

-disconnect-after-job in order to rotate the agents and make sure you get a clean one for every job you run.
+disconnect-after-idle-timeout in order to rotate agents and make sure you get a clean one for every job you run.

-For example, if you want to turn off the machine once the agent shuts down, you could use this:
+For example, if you want to turn off the machine once the agent shuts down, use the following:

 # config.yaml endpoint: "..." token: "..." shutdown-hook-path: "/opt/semaphore/agent/hooks/shutdown.sh"